The Formula Doctors Have Used for 200 Years

 - Add seven days: October 8

-This confuses many people.
-Pregnancy is dated from the first day of your last menstrual period, not from the day you actually conceived.
-Since most women ovulate about 14 days after their period starts, you are technically “two weeks pregnant” on the day of conception.
+This confuses almost everyone.
+Pregnancy is dated from the first day of your last period, not from when you actually conceived.
+Since most women ovulate about 14 days after their period starts, you’re technically counted as “two weeks pregnant” on the day of conception.
+Weird, right?

-This convention exists because the LMP date is usually known with certainty, while the exact date of conception is harder to pinpoint.
-Sperm can survive in the reproductive tract for up to five days, so conception may not occur on the day of intercourse.
+The convention exists because most women know exactly when their last period started, but pinpointing the actual conception date is tricky.
+Sperm can survive in the reproductive tract for up to five days, so conception might not even happen on the day you had sex.

-A standard 40-week pregnancy therefore includes approximately 38 weeks of actual fetal development and about 2 weeks before conception even occurred.
+So a “40-week pregnancy” really includes about 38 weeks of actual fetal development — plus those 2 weeks before conception even happened.

-Only about 4 to 5 percent of babies arrive on their exact due date.
-However, the due date gives a useful target.
-Most births occur within a two-week window around the due date:
+Only about 4 to 5% of babies show up on their exact due date.
+Four to five percent.
+But the due date still gives you a useful target.
+Most births fall within a two-week window around it:

 - 41 weeks: Late term

-- 42+ weeks: Post-term (most providers will recommend induction)
+- 42+ weeks: Post-term (most providers will talk induction at this point)

-First pregnancies tend to go longer.
-The average first-time mother delivers at 40 weeks and 5 days.
-Subsequent pregnancies tend to deliver slightly earlier.
+First babies tend to take their time.
+The average first-time mom delivers at 40 weeks and 5 days.
+Later pregnancies usually come a touch earlier.

-Your provider may adjust your due date based on a first-trimester ultrasound.
+Your provider might adjust your due date based on a first-trimester ultrasound.
 Measurements taken between 8 and 13 weeks are accurate to within 5 to 7 days.
-If the ultrasound date differs from your LMP-based date by more than 7 days, most practices will change the due date.
+If the ultrasound date and your LMP-based date differ by more than 7 days, most practices will go with the ultrasound.

-First-trimester dating is more accurate than LMP calculation because not all women ovulate on day 14 and not all cycles are 28 days long.
+Why is first-trimester dating more accurate?
+Because not all women ovulate on day 14, and not all cycles are 28 days long.
+The ultrasound cuts through those variables.

-Once you have your due date, you can map out the three trimesters:
+Once you’ve got your due date, you can map out what’s ahead:

 First Trimester (Weeks 1-12)

-This is the period of the most rapid development.
+This is when the most dramatic development happens.
 By week 12, all major organs have formed, the heart is beating, and the fetus is about 2.5 inches long.
-Common symptoms include:
+But it’s also when you might feel the roughest:

-- Nausea and vomiting (peaks around weeks 8-10)
+- Nausea and vomiting (peaks around weeks 8-10 — hang in there)

 - Breast tenderness

-The first trimester also carries the highest risk of miscarriage, with the risk dropping significantly after a heartbeat is confirmed at 8 weeks and further declining after 12 weeks.
+The first trimester carries the highest miscarriage risk, but that risk drops significantly once a heartbeat is confirmed around week 8, and drops further after week 12.

 Second Trimester (Weeks 13-27)

-- Feeling first fetal movements (quickening) around weeks 18-22
+- Feeling baby’s first movements (quickening) around weeks 18-22

-- Finding out the sex (if desired) at the anatomy scan
+- Finding out the sex — if you want to — at the anatomy scan

 - Glucose screening for gestational diabetes at weeks 24-28